Fred Olen Ray

-Fred Olen Ray (born September 10, 1954) is an American film producer, director, and screenwriter of more than 200 low-to-medium-budget feature films in many genres, including horror, science fiction, action/adventure, erotic thrillers, crime dramas, and holiday films.
+Fred Olen Ray (born September 10, 1954) is an American film producer, director and screenwriter of more than 200 low- to medium-quality feature films in many genres, including horror, science fiction, action/adventure, erotic thrillers, crime dramas, and holiday films.

 Ray is the head of Retromedia, which releases DVDs of both his own productions and archival films.
 He has also worked for other well-known independent studios and on a few occasions for major Hollywood studios.
 He has been cited as an inspiration for many independent filmmakers.
-He loaned a 16 mm camera to Quentin Tarantino so he could make My Best Friend's Birthday.
+He loaned a 16mm camera to Quentin Tarantino so he could make My Best Friend's Birthday.

 Aside from his work in the film industry, Ray was also a professional wrestler.
 His wrestling name was Fabulous Freddie Valentine.

 Early life

-Ray was born September 10, 1954 in Wellston, Ohio to a family originally from West Virginia.
+Ray was born September 10, 1954, in Wellston, Ohio, to a family originally from West Virginia.
 As a teenager, he regularly read Famous Monsters of Filmland magazine.
 Being a fan of horror and science fiction films such as Abbott and Costello Meet Frankenstein and the AIP movies of the 1950s and 1960s, Ray started making his own movies at the age of fourteen.
-At age 17, he self-published three issues of the amateur fantasy-film fanzine Dagon in 1972.
+At age seventeen, he self-published three issues of the amateur fantasy-film fanzine Dagon in 1972.

 Career

 Early work and The Brain Leeches (1970s)

-Ray served in the United States Navy.
-After his discharge, he began working at a local television station, in Orlando, Florida.
+After serving in the United States Navy, Ray began working at a local television station in Orlando, Florida.
 He first appeared in a small role in the 1975 film Shock Waves, which starred Peter Cushing and John Carradine.
-Ray then began directing independent films during free time using station equipment, starting with The Brain Leeches (1978) produced on a budget of $298.00.
+Ray then began directing independent films during his free time using station equipment, starting with The Brain Leeches (1978), produced on a budget of $298.
 Ray also co-wrote the screenplay with political essayist Brad Linaweaver, and the two later collaborated on additional films.